Davis scores season-high 37 as Lakers beat Bulls 101-90

+CHICAGO (AP) — Anthony Davis missed seeing his family members in the stands.
+They would have witnessed quite a performance had they been allowed in the arena.

-CHICAGO (AP) — Anthony Davis scored a season-high 37 points against his hometown team, LeBron James added 17 points and 11 rebounds and the Los Angeles Lakers beat the Chicago Bulls 101-90 on Saturday.
+Davis dominated with a season-high 37 points against his hometown team, LeBron James added 17 points and 11 rebounds and the Lakers beat the Chicago Bulls 101-90 on Saturday.

 The defending NBA champions improved to 9-0 on the road and a league-best 13-4 overall.
 And this one never was in doubt.